damolmo/LineageOS-Switch-T210-UNOFFICIAL/README.md

 10.- Your Switch will boot into LineageOS system.

 ```
-NOTE¹: Optionally you can flash Magisk and GApps packages from TWRP,
+NOTE¹: Optionally you can flash Magisk and GApps from TWRP:
 ```
 <b><a href="https://opengapps.org/">OpenGApps</a>/<a href="https://sourceforge.net/projects/nikgapps/files/Releases/NikGapps-Q/">NikGApps</a> </b> and <b><a href="https://github.com/topjohnwu/Magisk/releases">Magisk Stable release</a></b> are the recommended options.
 ```